 - Precision F-Strike: "Local God", "Strawberry", "White Men in Black Suits".

 - "Reason You Suck" Speech: "Like a California King", if rumors hold true, is one of these aimed at Alexakis, written by himself.
 Or Gavin Rossdale.
 Nobody's really sure.

-- Watch the World Die: "Santa Monica" is the Trope Namer, though, honestly, the other lyrics don't seem all that apocalyptic, which only makes that chorus even more baffling.
+- Watch the World Die: "Santa Monica" is the Trope Namer, despite the none of the other lyrics being apocalyptic.